6 Home Insurance Tips for First Time Home Buyers

 - IS CHEAPER COVER BETTER VALUE?
 PROBABLY NOT!

-What does one do when all the bills are piling up?
+What do we as property owners/buyers when all the bills are piling up?
 Solicitor & Surveyor fees, taxes!
 It’s all very daunting.
-I’t important not to choose the wrong type of home insurance cover.
-Quite often the cheapest might be the least desirable.
+It’s important not to choose the wrong type of home insurance cover.
+Quite often the cheapest might be the most desirable.
 Most insurers will insure against perils like fire, flood, storm and theft.
 Some insurers will also cover accidental damage.

 - DO YOU KNOW YOUR CORRECT REBUILD COST?

 When working out what you want your sum insured to be, consider exactly how much it would take to complete a full rebuild your house and to replace all of your contents.
 Your mortgage lender should carry out a valuation in between the stages of “sale agreed” and loan approval.
 This valuation will advise on the rebuilding cost of the house and the minimum amount to insure it for.